Seddon, George snr

-George Seddon trained his sons within the family firm and bound them through the Joiners’ Co.
-His first born, named George, was app. in 1769 but died sometime before the second son Thomas (b.1761) was bound as a cm from 1775 to 1782.
-The younger son George (b.1765) was also bound through the Joiners’ Co. two years later but he was trained as an u.
-Although Seddon snr was in an influential position within the Joiners’ Co. (he joined the Livery in 1757 and became master in 1795) his son George was forced to become free of the Upholders’ Co. in 1787 upon threat of legal action by the company.
+George Seddon trained his sons within the family firm and bound them through the Joiners’ Company.
+His first born, named George, was apprenticed in 1769 but died sometime before the second son, Thomas (b.1761), was bound as a cabinet maker from 1775 to 1782.
+The younger son, George (b.1765), was also bound through the Joiners’ Company two years later but he was trained as an upholsterer.
+Although Seddon snr was in an influential position within the Joiners’ Company (he joined the Livery in 1757 and became master in 1795) his son George was forced to become free of the Upholders’ Company in 1787 upon threat of legal action by the company.

 George Seddon took his sons into partnership in the mid-1780s.
 An invoice made out to the Rochester Bridge Trust dated March 1785 is headed ‘Bo’t of George Seddon & Son’, indicating that the elder boy Thomas was by then a partner in the firm.
 On another invoice of six weeks later made out to Arthur Jones the word ‘Son’ has been altered to read ‘Sons’ indicating that George jnr had also joined the firm.